Cart Transform: Expand Operation

 Best Practices

-- Ensure all component variants exist and are available
+- Ensure all component variants exist and are published in your store

 Pricing Strategy